How Authgear integrate with your applications

 For simplicity, you should use Authgear SDKs (JS, iOS, Android) to integrate your application with Authgear.

 The SDKs are actually a simple wrapper -- behind the scene, there are two recommended ways to authenticate and maintain a session when you use Authgear.

-This concept documents are to explain how it works.
+This concept document are to explain how the behind-the-scene works.

 The JS and Mobile SDKs authenticate with Authgear at

 [your app name].authgear.com/oauth2/authorize?..., according to the OIDC 2.0 standard.